 In the Igbo land, Deference is paid to the eldest man in the clan, but each and every grown man has a say in the affairs of the community.
-Every Issue that affects the clan are publicly tabled and discussed and the opinion of each grown man is taken into consideration in order to reach consensus.
+Every Issue that affects the clan are publicly tabled and discussed and the opinion of each grown man is taken into consideration in order to reach a consensus.

-Special individuals are given special rights in their maternal clan and may return to their mother’s home town when threatened or banished from their own home towns.
+Special individuals are given special rights in their maternal clan and may return to their mother’s home town when threatened or banished from their own hometowns.
 When it comes to the Igbo people highly accomplished men and women are admitted into orders for people of title such as Ndi Ozo or Ndi Nze.

 Such individuals receive certain insignia to show their stature in the community.
 Memberships in these orders are highly exclusive and to qualify an individual needs more than ordinary material accomplishment or gallantry.
 They need to be highly regarded and well-spoken of in the community, and most importantly, they must be a person of the greatest integrity, truthfulness, sanity and rich.

-Modern religious distribution of Igbo people
+Modern religious distribution of Igbo People.

 So many Christian Igbo incorporated many of the culture’s indigenous values, customs and traditions in their own systems into Christian worship, merely deemphasizing their origins and are usually members of the catholic and Anglican Church.

-History origin Of Igbo people
+History origin Of Igbo people.

 The Historical origin of the Igbo people is still a subject of speculation and debate.
-To give some directions in the issue, we must look at Nigeria’s oldest Kingdom, the Nri Kingdom as well as oral tradition.
+To give some directions on the issue, we must look at Nigeria’s oldest Kingdom, the Nri Kingdom as well as oral tradition.

-The Exact dating of its establishment is not known and made even more obscure since modern day popular dating of the Nri Kingdom, 900AD, conflicts with the establishment of another in Nigeria.
+The Exact dating of its establishment is not known and made even more obscure since modern-day popular dating of the Nri Kingdom, 900AD, conflicts with the establishment of another in Nigeria.

-Pre-colonial life of igbo people
+Pre-colonial life of Igbo People.

-The Pre-colonial Igbo political organization was based on a quasi-democratic republican system of government that guaranteed equality of the citizen as against a feudalist communities as witnessed by the Portuguese who first arrived and met with the Igbo people in the 15th century.
+The Pre-colonial Igbo political organization was based on a quasi-democratic republican system of government that guaranteed equality of the citizen as against feudalist communities as witnessed by the Portuguese who first arrived and met with the Igbo people in the 15th century.

 Alongside with the exception of a few Notable towns of the Igbo like Onitsha, which had kings called Obi, and places like Nri and Arochukwu, which had priest kings known as Eze that ruled over them; In the precolonial era of Igbo people, communities and area governments were overwhelmingly ruled solely by a republican consultative assembly of the common people.

 Tittle holders were respected because of their accomplishments and capabilities, they were never revered as kings, but often performed special functions given to them by such assemblies.

 The Igbo secret societies also had a ceremonial script called the Nsibidi.
 The Igbo people had and still have their indigenous ancient calendar in which a week has four days.
 Consisting of seven weeks and thirteen months a year.
 In the last month, an extra day was added.
 This calendar is still in use in so many villages and towns to determine the market days in Igbo land.

 The Igbo have had a banking system for saving and loans called Isusu which is still in use today in some parts of Igbo land.
-Many Igbo people carried this system with them during the trans-Atlantic slavery to Jamaica, Cuba, Haiti, United States, Brazil, Belize, Trinidad and Tobago and so on.
+Many Igbo people carried this system with them during the trans-Atlantic slavery to Jamaica, Cuba, Haiti, the United States, Brazil, Belize, Trinidad and Tobago and so on.

-Colonial period of the Igbo people
+The Colonial Period of the Igbo People.

 During the British colonial rule, the diversity within each of Nigeria’s major ethnic groups slowly decreased and distinctions between the Igbo people and other large ethnic groups in Nigeria, which are the Yoruba and Hausa.

-Modern Igbo society
+Modern Igbo Society.

 After the Nigerian Civil War took place in the 90’s, The Igbo people were seriously devastated because so many hospitals, schools, and homes had been completely destroyed in the bloody war.
 In addition to the loss of the savings of the Igbo people, they also found themselves discriminated against by other ethnic groups in Nigeria and the new non-Igbo federal government.

-They gradually rebuilt over a period of twenty years and the economy was prospering once again due to the rise of the petroleum industry in the adjacent Niger Delta regions which led to new factories being set up in southern part of country.
+They gradually rebuilt over a period of twenty years and the economy was prospering once again due to the rise of the petroleum industry in the adjacent Niger Delta regions which led to new factories being set up in the southern part of the country.

-This is because the traditional Igbo homeland was becoming too small for its growing population; many Igbo have emigrated or relocated out of Igbo-land territory and traveled all over Nigeria and the world.
+This is because the traditional Igbo homeland was becoming too small for its growing population; many Igbo have emigrated or relocated out of Igbo-land territory and travelled all over Nigeria and the world.